Poison Ivy Cures: How To Stop the Itch (2026 Guide)

 -The Coasters

-Poison ivy grows throughout most of North America, including most Canadian provinces and all U.S. states except Alaska, Hawaii and California.
-It thrives along the edges of wooded areas, which makes it especially prominent in suburban communities.
+Poison ivy grows throughout most of North America, including most Canadian provinces and all U.S. states except Alaska, Hawaii, and California.
+It thrives along the edges of wooded areas, which makes it especially prominent in suburban communities, hiking trails, fence lines, and the back corner of an unmown yard.

 A poison ivy plant features three almond-shaped leaflets, and may have grayish-white berries.
 The leaves, which are smooth and shiny, are often red when the plant is young, turning light green and then dark green as summer progresses, and reverting to bright red or orange again in the fall.
-The leaves are generally anywhere from 1” to 5” long, but can, in rare cases, grow to be up to 10” long.
+The leaves are generally anywhere from 1″ to 5″ long, but can, in rare cases, grow to be up to 10″ long.
 Poison ivy vines have no thorns, but will often feature fine reddish root hairs along the stem.
+For the full identification guide and how to clear it from your yard safely, see our companion piece on getting rid of poison ivy.

-Here are a few mnemonics people have used over the years to help them avoid poison ivy:
+Here are a few mnemonics people have used over the years to spot the plant before it spots them:

 Leaves of three, let it be.